adamcooke/documentation/README.md

 bundle exec rails generate documentation:setup
 ```

-You now need to populate your database schema and load some initial data.
+You now need to populate your database schema and load the initial documentation pages.

 ```
-bundle exec rake db:migrate documentation:seed
+bundle exec rake db:migrate documentation:install_guides
 ```

 Once this is done, you can go ahead and start up your Rails application and browse to `/docs` to view your documentation system.